calledude/calledudeBot/README.md

 Various API keys and whatnot are needed to make this work.

+This project uses a modified version of `obs-websocket-dotnet` and my fork of it can be found [here](https://github.com/calledude/obs-websocket-dotnet).
+The .dll is however included for your convenience.

 ## Functionality:
 * twitch -> osu! relaying of messages
 * osu! -> twitch relay